Prag8855/aab/content/guides/how-to-get-a-german-freelance-visa.md

     This shows how much savings you have.
 It proves that you have enough money to support yourself while you start your business.
 The more money you have in your account, the better. *In general*, bank statements from foreign banks are accepted, but some interviewers want statements from a German bank[^36].
 Just [open a German bank account](/guides/first-bank-account-in-germany), and transfer some savings with [Wise](/out/transferwise).
 According to [this poll](https://www.facebook.com/groups/berlinfreelancers/permalink/1899819730098402/?comment_id=1899832836763758), 3,000€ to 5,000€ in savings is enough[^37].
 If necessary, convert the amount to Euros[^38].
 - **Revenue forecast / profit and loss statement** (*[[Ertragsvorschau]]*)
     *[Detailed guide 1](/docs/ertragsvorschau) - [detailed guide 2](http://www.essentialpackingchecklists.com/german-freelance-visa-finance-forms/) - [example](/documents/Ertragsvorschau-German.pdf)*
     Make a spreadsheet with your *expected* monthly revenue and expenses for your business.
 Do not include your own rent and expenses.
 This helps the *[[Ausländerbehörde]]* see if you will contribute to the German economy.
-Don't forget to include the *[Umsatzsteuer-Identifikationsnummer](/glossary/Umsatzsteuernummer)*, health insurance and [income tax](/glossary/Einkommensteuer).
+Don't forget to include the *[[Umsatzsteuernummer]]*, health insurance and [income tax](/glossary/Einkommensteuer).
 Some *Ausländerbehörde* employees prefer that you use the official template, not your own.
 - **Proof of adequate pension plan**
     If you are over 45 years old, you need to prove that you have adequate preparations for retirement.
 See the [section above](/guides/how-to-get-a-german-freelance-visa#the-german-freelance-visa-requirements) for more details.
 Proof of a pension plan is not required for these nationalities: Dominican Republic, Indonesia, Iran, Japan, Philippines, Sri Lanka, Turkey and the United States[^25].
 - **Proof of regular income** *(artists and language teachers only)*